 Just do the talking!
 This is the next big thing in the internet revolution worldwide.
 Voice search is pacing up with amazing inventions like Alexa, Google Home, Siri, and Google Assistant to simplify our lives.
 We hear a lot about ‘voice search’ lately and the trend doesn’t seem to disappear.
 But does it have a significant impact on how to plan SEO strategies?
 It surely does.
 To stay on the top of the game this should be included in the primary SEO strategies & tactics.

 Tiny screens and even tinier buttons can be difficult to navigate — voice search is easier.

 Google has seen the ratio of voice search growing much faster than text search.
 Today, Google’s speech recognition error rate is only 8%, down from ~25% just two short years ago.

 Currently, the survey suggests that nearly 33% of searches are through voice search and it is increasing alarmingly.
 ComScore estimates that by 2020, a full 50 percent of all searches will be by voice.
-So are you willing to lose out on the half of the visits due to lack of Voice search optimization.
+So are you willing to lose out on half of the visits due to lack of Voice Search Optimization?

 Shifting focus on Voice Search Optimization for 2017